fenago/kafka-advanced/lab_guides/md/Lab_10.md

 to the consumers in the same group (more like a queue than a topic in a traditional MOM sense).

-If not already running, then start up ZooKeeper (`./run-zookeeper.sh` from the first lab).
+If not already running, then start up ZooKeeper (`./run-zookeeper.sh` ).
 Also, shut down Kafka from the first tutorial (use kill or CTRL-C from the terminal which is running Kafka).

 Next, you need to copy server properties for three brokers